Chicago IL 60606

 Edward N. Druck

 Ed represents clients in employment and labor law matters and is experienced in all aspects of litigation before federal and state courts and administrative agencies.
 He also represents clients in hearings before arbitrators.
 Ed’s clients include a diverse number of private sector employers ranging from Fortune 500 companies to sole proprietorships in the manufacturing construction, utilities, transportation and financial service industries along with higher education institutions.
 Ed counsels clients on union elections and claims of unfair labor practices and discrimination, wage and hour compliance, and employment agreements.
-Over his almost 20 year career, Ed has developed significant experience in non-compete, trade secret, and restrictive covenant disputes and frequently litigates and advises clients on these matters.
+During his nearly 25 year career, Ed has developed significant experience in non-compete, trade secret, and restrictive covenant disputes and frequently litigates and advises clients on these matters.

 Ed joined the firm in September 1995.
 Prior to that, he practiced at Vedder Price Kaufman & Kammholz (1991–1995).
 During his undergraduate study, at the University of Rochester, he was a member of Phi Beta Kappa.

-Ed is a member of the American, Chicago and Kane County Bar Association and serves as Co–Chair of its Diversity Committee.
+Ed is a member of the Kane County Bar Association and serves as Co–Chair of its Diversity Committee.
 He is also a member of the American and Chicago Bar Associations.
-He serves on the executive board of the Worklaw Network, an international association of independent labor and employment law firms.
+He serves on the executive board of the Worklaw Network, an association of independent labor and employment law firms.
 Ed has been recognized by Leading Lawyers Network as a leading Illinois employment attorney.

 Ed is active in his community, having served on several local school district committees and boards of directors as well as coaching youth sports.
 He is currently the president of his community homeowners association.